Toyota 86: Subaru STI Performance Concept (2015)

 Subaru unveiled the BRZ-based STI Performance Concept at the 2015 New York Auto Show.
 It stated that this concept car does not preview a production model but rather a visualization of the future application of the STI program to the BRZ.
 The concept car uses the same turbocharged 2.0-litre engine employed in the BRZ GT300 race car, producing an estimated 300 bhp and 330 lbft.
 Even so, Subaru also stated that a turbocharger will not find its way into the BRZ production.
 Mechanically, the concept car has chassis, suspension and brake upgrades from the Japan-only BRZ tS.
 Externally, it is distinguished by LED headlights and taillights, new-style alloy wheels and a full bodykit featuring new-design front fascia, rear diffuser and rear wing.

 Toyota 86 Shooting Brake Concept (2016)

-The Toyota 86 Shooting Brake Concept was displayed in Sydney, Australia in 2016.
+The Toyota 86 Shooting Brake Concept was displayed in Sydney, Australia on 6 May 2016 and at the Toyota Festival of 86 in Canberra, Australia on 7 May 2016.
 Toyota's global chief engineer Tetsuya Tada saw a quarter scale clay model of the car during a trip to the Australian branch in 2014 and arranged for a full scale, fully function version to be built in Japan by Toyota's Takumi ("artisan") craftsmen.
-Tada said, “while we never say never, and I would love this concept to become a production reality, it is very much a concept that demonstrates the passion within Toyota for cars that are fun to drive".
-Commenting on the new car, Toyota's Australian Divisional Manager National Marketing Brad Cramb said: ”The Toyota 86 lends itself perfectly to a concept that expands its appeal with added versatility while retaining its sleek and sporty coupe styling and sharp, responsive driving character”.
+Tada said, "while we never say never, and I would love this concept to become a production reality, it is very much a concept that demonstrates the passion within Toyota for cars that are fun to drive".
+Commenting on the new car, Toyota's Australian Divisional Manager National Marketing Brad Cramb said: "The Toyota 86 lends itself perfectly to a concept that expands its appeal with added versatility while retaining its sleek and sporty coupe styling and sharp, responsive driving character".